43% of all the growth marketing tests we’ve ran at Ladder have succeeded.

 Ultimately, it’s how we maintain our 43% success rate.

 How confident are we about this process?
-Our Director of Marketing is currently executing our 2017 Marketing Plan and live-blogging our successes and failures, execution processes, and more.
+Our Director of Marketing live-blogged our successes and failures, execution processes and more in our Open-Source Marketing Plan.

-If you need something similar for your business, feel free to reach out at [email protected], or hit the big button below:
+If you need something similar for your business, feel free to reach out at [email protected], or enter your email below:

-We used a sample of 1,392 marketing tests in 2016 and 2017.
+- We used a sample of 1,392 growth marketing tests in 2017.
 795 were either inconclusive (treated as a failure) or failed to drive growth, while 597 had a positive impact. ↩